 “I think they forgot to put sheets on the bed,” I told Kathrin.

 “No, these are terrycloth sheets.
-A common type of sheet…30 years ago.
-If they dry on the clothesline the get hard and feel rough.”
+A common sheet…30 years ago.
+If they dry on the clothesline, they get hard and feel rough.”

 Whatever the cause, my arms and legs had a complete exfoliation overnight.

-Today’s route was a bit removed from the Weser, there were only a few kilometers where we actually saw it.
+Today’s route was removed from the Weser, there were only a few kilometers where we saw it.
 What it lacked in river views it made up for in alternative sites.

 First of these was Schloß Hämelschenburg, built between 1588 and 1613.
 We had a look at the grounds and took some photos, but we couldn’t tour the palace.
-It was closed due to Coronavirus.
+It was closed because of Coronavirus.
 Nonetheless, it was a worthwhile stop.

 From there we visited the Damenstift in Frischbeck.
-Founded in 955, it’s a religious community for women who live in a monestary-like complex without taking vows.
+Founded in 955, it’s a religious community for women who live in a monastery-like complex without taking vows.

 We ended the day in Rinteln.
-It doesn’t have a famous story associated with it but does have a very nice town hall and market square.
-As we entered the town we saw our hotel.
+It doesn’t have a famous story associated with it, but has a very nice town hall and market square.
+As we entered the town, we saw our hotel.
 The site of it made us nervous.
 It was a boring rectangle.
 No charm to it at all.
 It looked like a low budget tourist trap.
-We decided to have dinner before checking in so we continued into town at one of the restaurants in the market square.
+We decided to have dinner before checking in, so we continued into town at one of the restaurants in the market square.
 En route, we bumped into her again.
 We exchanged the usual chit chat and said goodbye.

 Day 5 – The wettest day of our trip.
 It rained the entire day.
 And not the light, drizzly rain like last time.
 This was a real rain, the kind that makes you stay inside.
 Unfortunately, we had no such option.
-We put on our rainjackets and knee-length leg-covers and set off.
+We put on our rain jackets and knee-length leg-covers and set off.
 There are many ways in which rain makes a bike tour less enjoyable and more stressful.
-Not only were our shoes completely wet, but our bike seats would get wet every time we stopped for a geocache.
+Not only were our shoes soaked, but our bike seats would get wet every time we stopped for a geocache.
 Also, looking for the cache is a bit more unpleasant when the area is wet and muddy.
 Nonetheless, we persevered, but our motivation for sightseeing was down to about 0 and we forced ourselves to keep going.
-I did stop for a photo a couple of times and fortunately, the rain took a short pause when I came to this photo spot.
+I stopped for a photo a couple of times and fortunately, the rain took a brief pause when I came to this photo spot.